Which Word Has the Most Negative Connotation?

 Conclusion

 Still, the transition toward more inclusive language is rarely seamless.
-Practically speaking, it often meets resistance from those who perceive these changes as an erasure of tradition or an imposition of new social norms.
+Even so, it often meets resistance from those who perceive these changes as an erasure of tradition or an imposition of new social norms.
 Yet, this friction is where the most critical learning occurs.
-On the flip side, the discomfort felt when asked to update one's vocabulary is often a reflection of the discomfort required to dismantle internalized prejudices.
+The discomfort felt when asked to update one's vocabulary is often a reflection of the discomfort required to dismantle internalized prejudices.
 By questioning why certain words feel "natural" and others feel "forced," individuals can begin to uncover the invisible hierarchies that language has upheld for generations.

 Conclusion